SeaFormer++: Squeeze-enhanced Axial Transformer for Mobile Visual Recognition: Introduction

-Coupled with a light segmentation head, our design (see Figure~\ref{fig:pipeline}) with the proposed SeaFormer layer in the small-scale feature is capable of conducting high-resolution image semantic segmentation with low latency on the mobile device.
+Coupled with a light segmentation head and several lightweight fusion blocks, our design (see Figure~\ref{fig:pipeline}) with the proposed SeaFormer layer in the small-scale feature is capable of conducting high-resolution image semantic segmentation with low latency on the mobile device.
+Our dual-branch network architecture incorporates these unique design elements that optimize efficiency and accuracy for mobile applications.
 As shown in Figure~\ref{fig:latency_comp}, the proposed SeaFormer outperforms other efficient neural networks on the ADE20K dataset with lower latency.
 In particular, SeaFormer-Base is superior to the lightweight CNN counterpart MobileNetV3 (41.0 \vs 33.1 mIoU) with lower latency (106ms \vs 126ms) on an ARM-based mobile device.
+Furthermore, we have proposed a multi-resolution distillation framework that further enhances the model's efficiency and accuracy.

-We make the following \textbf{contributions}: \textbf{(i)} We introduce a novel {\em squeeze-enhanced Axial Transformer} (SeaFormer) framework for mobile semantic segmentation; \textbf{(ii)} Critically, we design a generic attention block characterized by the formulation of squeeze Axial and detail enhancement; It can be used to create a family of backbone architectures with superior cost-effectiveness; \textbf{(iii)} We show top performance on the ADE20K and Cityscapes datasets, beating both the mobile-friendly rival and Transformer-based segmentation model with clear margins; \textbf{(iv)} Beyond semantic segmentation, we further apply the proposed SeaFormer architecture to the image classification problem, demonstrating the potential of serving as a versatile mobile-friendly backbone.
+We make the following \textbf{contributions}: \textbf{(i)} We introduce a novel squeeze-enhanced Axial Transformer (SeaFormer) framework for mobile semantic segmentation; \textbf{(ii)} Critically, we design a generic attention block characterized by the formulation of squeeze Axial and detail enhancement; It can be used to create a family of backbone architectures with superior cost-effectiveness; \textbf{(iii)} We show top performance on the ADE20K and Cityscapes datasets, beating both the mobile-friendly rival and Transformer-based segmentation model with clear margins; \textbf{(iv)} Beyond semantic segmentation, we further apply the proposed SeaFormer architecture to the image classification problem, demonstrating the potential of serving as a versatile mobile-friendly backbone.

 A preliminary version of this work was presented in ICLR 2023~\cite{wan2023seaformer}.
 In this paper, we have further extended our conference version as follows: {\bf (i)} We propose an adaptive squeeze and expand method in Squeeze-axial attention, using a learnable mask to map all tokens of query/key/values to a single token in each row and column; {\bf (ii)} We present a feature upsampling based multi-resolution distillation approach, further reducing the inference latency of the proposed framework.